kamyab9k/RegisterPage/README.md

 A **Register** screen and a **UserInfo** screen.

- When filled all the blanks and clicked register user is navigated to UserInfo screen.
+ When filled all the blanks and clicked register, user is navigated to UserInfo screen.

 Techonologies used in this project :